Cheema-10/project2/README.md

 # New Proct

-This proct was created from local system
+This project was created from local system
+Created by cheema